 - Airavatesvara Temple - Tamil Nadu.
 Beautiful temple from the 12th century - although comparatively small but contains sculptures of extremely hig detail.

 - Sri Ranganathaswamy Temple - Tamil Nadu.
 One of largest and grandiose religious complexes in world, largest in India, covers 63 hectares.
 Includes 72 metres high Gopuram - ornate tower.

 - Prambanan - Indonesia, Central Java.
 The largest Hindu temple in Indonesia.
-Built circa 850 AD, one of highest achievements of Indonesian architecture.
+Built around 850 AD, one of the highest achievements of Indonesian architecture.

-- Angkor Vat - Cambodia, Angkor.
-Considered to be the single largest religious complex in the world, built in the ancient capital of Khmers in early 12th century.
+- Angkor Wat - Cambodia, Siem Reap.
+Considered to be the single largest religious complex in the world, built in the ancient capital of Khmers in the early 12th century.
 Considered to be one of greatest achievements of humankind in architecture.
 Initially built as a Hindu monument, later converted into Buddhist temple complex.

 - Mother Temple of Besakih - Indonesia, Bali.
 One of the most important Hindu temples in Bali, founded in the 14th (?) century.
 Consists of 22 beautiful temples.